What does the Bible say about divorce? Is divorce ever God’s will? Get the truth about Biblical divorce here.

-In fact, the Bible does indicate that there are times when divorce may be allowed.
+If you look in Scripture to try to figure out if divorce is ever God’s will, the Bible does indicate that there are a few Biblical reasons for divorce.
 Not only in the Old Testament, but also in the New.

-Matthew 19:9 states that sexual immorality is a legitimate reason to divorce and remarry.
+- Matthew 19:9 states that sexual immorality is a legitimate, Biblical reason for divorce.

-1 Corinthians 7 gives the option of separating without remarrying another.
+- 1 Corinthians 7 gives the option of separating (not divorce, but separation) without remarrying another.

 But if the unbeliever leaves, let it be so.
 The brother or the sister is not bound in such circumstances; God has called us to live in peace. – 1 Corinthians 7:15